 ~ AECOM's Indigenous Engagement Team

 AECOM hopes all communities stay safe during this unprecedented time due to COVID-19.

 AECOM's integrated Engagement services support a full range of environmental engineering, and construction services including:

 - Community consultation and facilitation

 - Mediation and conflict resolution

 - Preparation of permit applications

 - Traditional knowledge collection and interpretation

 - Capacity building

-- Land use and community planning
+- · Land use and community planning

 - Governance advice and support

-- Community infrastructure (water supply. solid waste, wastewater, roads)
+- Community infrastructure (water supply, solid waste, wastewater, roads)

 - Environmental assessment training and process advice

 - Federal, provincial and territorial environmental assessments

 - Risk assessment and due diligence

 - Human health and ecological risk assessment

 - Strategic planning

 - Project management

 - Environmental performance monitoring

 - Contaminated site assessment and remediation

 - Surface water and groundwater resources management

 - Cumulative effects assessment

 - Alternatives assessment

-- Maintenance and turn arounds
+- · Maintenance and turn arounds

 - Social responsibility and alignment with ISO 2600

-brighter futures

-Bursaries, Scholarships, and Awards
+CIBC NIEEF Scholarships

 This award will be distributed annually to a first-year Indigenous student who is studying in a four-year degree program studying in the fields of: Business Administration/Economics, Business Finance, Business Management, Natural Resources or Community Economic Development.

+CIBC NIEEF Scholarships

 This award will be distributed annually to Indigenous students who are studying in a two-year diploma program studying in the fields of: Business Administration/Economics, Business Finance, Business Management, Natural Resources or CED.

+CIBC NIEEF Scholarships

 This award will be distributed annually to an Indigenous student who is studying in any year of a two-year diploma or four-year degree program studying in the fields of: Business Administration/Economics, Business

+Indspire

+Indigenous education

+Canada's future.

+Liverin' du Canada.

+Liverin' du Canada.

 Finance, Business Management, Natural Resources or CED.
 This student will receive the CANDO funds and the matched funds and the successful candidate will only be eligible for this specific award once.
-Program of Study: Business Administration/Economics, Business Finance, Business Management, Natural Resources or Community Economic Development Level of Study: Entering first year of a four-year degree program

-Two Awards: \$10,000 per year for up to 4 years per student
+Program of Study: Business Administration/Economics, Business Finance, Business Management, Natural Resources or Community Economic Development Level of Study: Entering first year of a four-year degree program Two Awards: \$10,000 per year for up to 4 years per student Program of Study: Business Administration/Economics, Business Finance, Business Management, Natural Resources or CED Level of Study: Two-year or four-year program.

-Program of Study: Business Administration/Economics, Business Finance, Business Management, Natural Resources or CED Level of Study: Two-year or four-year program.
+Four Awards: \$5,000 per year for up to 2 years per student Program of Study: Business Administration/Economics, Business Finance, Business Management, Natural Resources or CED Level of Study: Any year of a two-year or four-year program.